sulha199/find_cheapest/README.md

 Built on ReactJS and ExpressJS.
 It is useful for looking the best price on Indonesia's e-commerces(currently, working on Tokopedia and Bukalapak only).
 Next Plan :
 * Integrate with CSS preprocessor and maybe Bootstrap or Webpack
 * Improve the OO structure.
-Create Object Interface for E-commerce API
+Create abstract class for E-commerce-API consumer
 * Deploy to a free host, or in Github Pages